 There currently exists a range of challenges to the supply of biodiesel in Australia in terms of meeting the required volumes and doing so at a competitive price.
-While the fuel standards framework (which allows up to a 5 per cent biodiesel blend in diesel and 20 per cent in business applications) is being revised to facilitate market development of biodiesel blends, more consistent advice and endorsement is needed from automobile, truck and heavy vehicle manufacturers on the suitability of biodiesel for use in vehicles, including warranty concerns.
+While the fuel standards framework (which allows up to a 5 per cent biodiesel blend in diesel and 20 per cent in business applications) is being revised to facilitate market development of biodiesel blends, more consistent advice and endorsement is needed from automobile, truck and heavy vehicle manufacturers on the suitability of biodiesel for use in vehicles.
+AIP member companies have also invested heavily in biodiesel infrastructure, as well as actively worked with biodiesel producers to try and address product quality concerns.